-In 2017, a total of 134.6 billion person-kilometres were travelled on the Swiss road and rail network.
-Of this, around three quarters, i.e. 100.8 billion person-kilometres, were accounted for by private motorised transport (cars, motorcycles, private buses).
-Thus, their transport performance was almost five times greater than that of railways (20.9 billion person-kilometres).
-Human-powered mobility (on foot and by bicycle) accounted for 8.1 billion person-kilometres and public road transport (trams and buses) for 4.5 billion.
-Since 1970, the transport performance of motorised private transport and public transport has more than doubled.
+After a marked decline in 2020, transport performance in Switzerland rose again in 2021, in the second year of the COVID-19 pandemic.
+In total, on the road, rail and cable car network 124.5 billion person-kilometres were travelled – 6% more than in 2020 but still 10% less than in 2019.
+Of the overall performance, four-fifths, i.e., 98.0 billion person-kilometres, were accounted for by private motorised transport (cars, motorcycles and private buses).
+This was nearly seven times the number of person-kilometres accounted for by the railways (14.3 billion).
+Human-powered mobility (on foot and by bicycle) accounted for 8.3 billion person-kilometres and public road transport (trams and buses) for 3.6 billion.
+Since 1970, the transport performance of motorised private transport and public transport has almost doubled.

 |Public road transport